Defending Person Detection Against Adversarial Patch Attack by using Universal Defensive Frame: Abstract

 \section{Abstract}

-Object detection has attracted great attention in the computer vision area and has emerged as an indispensable component in many vision systems.
-In the era of deep learning, many high-performance object detection networks have been proposed.
-Although these detection networks show high performance, they are vulnerable to adversarial patch attacks.
-Changing the pixels in a restricted region can easily fool the detection network in the physical world.
-In particular, person-hiding attacks are emerging as a serious problem in many safety-critical applications such as autonomous driving and surveillance systems.
-Although it is necessary to defend against an adversarial patch attack, very few efforts have been dedicated to defending against person-hiding attacks.
-To tackle the problem, in this paper, we propose a novel defense strategy that mitigates a person-hiding attack by optimizing defense patterns, while previous methods optimize the model.
-In the proposed method, a frame-shaped pattern called a ‘\textit{universal white frame}’ (UWF) is optimized and placed on the outside of the image.
-To defend against adversarial patch attacks, UWF should have three properties (i) suppressing the effect of the adversarial patch, (ii) maintaining its original prediction, and (iii) applicable regardless of images.
-To satisfy the aforementioned properties, we propose a novel pattern optimization algorithm that can defend against the adversarial patch.
-Through comprehensive experiments, we demonstrate that the proposed method effectively defends against the adversarial patch attack.
+Person detection has attracted great attention in the computer vision area and is an imperative element in human-centric computer vision.
+Although the predictive performances of person detection networks have been improved dramatically, they are vulnerable to adversarial patch attacks.
+Changing the pixels in a restricted region can easily fool the person detection network in safety-critical applications such as autonomous driving and security systems.
+Despite the necessity of countering adversarial patch attacks, very few efforts have been dedicated to defending person detection against adversarial patch attack.
+In this paper, we propose a novel defense strategy that defends against an adversarial patch attack by optimizing a defensive frame for person detection.
+The defensive frame alleviates the effect of the adversarial patch while maintaining person detection performance with clean person.
+The proposed defensive frame in the person detection is generated with a competitive learning algorithm which makes an iterative competition between detection threatening module and detection shielding module in person detection.
+Comprehensive experimental results demonstrate that the proposed method effectively defends person detection against adversarial patch attacks.